We wrote this Policy to help you understand:

 If you do not wish to be contacted by ACE for any purpose, please contact us.
 When you contact us to notify us that you do not wish to receive any communications from us, we will need to process your Personal Information, and will do so under basis of legal obligation.

-We will use the information you provide to us (such as your name, address, email address, and payment processing information) to process your donations to ACE and/or to our recommended charities.
+We will use the information you provide to us (such as your name, address, email address, and payment processing information) to process your donations to ACE and/or to our recommended charities or funds.

 Making an offline donation: No private financial information is stored by ACE when a donation is sent by check, or when a donation is sent via a wire transfer or EFT.
 Our financial institution stores images of the checks we deposit, which are only viewable by key staff and board officers at ACE who access our online banking.
 Additionally, no private financial information is stored by ACE when a donor transfers securities to ACE.
 The securities transfer and sales are processed by our third-party provider, Fidelity, and any private financial information provided by the donor is stored with Fidelity.
 ACE does retain bank account information for people who sign up to make Automatic Clearing House (ACH) payments to ACE.

 Surveys and testimonials: Donors may provide ACE with additional information after they have made their online donation, such as a personal testimonial or answers to a survey on the Site.
 This information is stored in the donor’s record in ACE’s CRM database, but is not shared with any outside parties.
 Survey results are used in aggregate to measure donors’ interests.
 Testimonials may be published on ACE’s website or in printed materials, but only with the donor’s explicit consent.

 Volunteering and internships

 If you apply for volunteer or internship opportunities with us, it is in our legitimate interest to contact you to confirm we have successfully received your application and to follow up with you regarding your interest.